Brands

 Logo Kansai Yamamoto

-Deceased on July 28, 2020, Kansai Yamamoto is probably one of the most flamboyant creators of his time and his impact is undeniable.
-It is driven by a philosophy: basara.
-This Japanese term refers to a colorful and eclectic freedom, bold and luxuriant, at the antipodes of wabi-sabi.
-His joyful and exuberant vision of fashion clashes with the intellectual rigor and abstraction of his contemporaries Issey Miyake, Yohji Yamamoto and Rei Kawakubo.
-He was the first Japanese to parade in London, in 1971, a precursor to the influence of Japanese fashion, reinventing the kimono, defining an extravagant wardrobe, full of references to Japanese culture, such as Kabuki theatre.
-He was inspired by traditional craftsmanship (decorative braiding in particular), often experimenting with folds and twists to bring his unusual silhouettes to life.
-Admired by the whole "milieu" and the artists, he hosted "super-shows", which combined fashion, music, dance and sometimes welcomed more than 100,000 spectators.
-He shared his passion for the show with David Bowie, whom he dressed for many years on his shows.
-"I think David felt the energy of my designs contributed to his own energy," he said.
-Many have been inspired by his work, starting with Nicolas Ghesquiere for Louis Vuitton, who collaborated with him in 2018 to adorn his creations with yakko faces, from Japanese theatre.
-Rick Owens paid an open homage to Kansai last year at FW 2020, most notably with a one-leg striped jumpsuit with angled shoulders, which was a clear nod to Kansai's "Tokyo Pop" jumpsuit.
-Alessandro Michele (Gucci) too, with bold patterns and prints of faces, characteristic of Kansai's works.
+Passed away on July 28, 2020, KANSAI YAMAMOTO is probably one of the most flamboyant creators of his time and his impact is undeniable.
+He is driven by a philosophy: basara.
+This Japanese term refers to a colorful and eclectic freedom, bold and luxuriant, the antithesis of wabi-sabi.
+His joyful and exuberant vision of fashion clashes with the intellectual rigor and abstraction of his contemporaries ISSEY MIYAKE, Yohji Yamamoto and Rei Kawakubo (COMME des GARÇONS).
+He was the first Japanese to show in London, in 1971, a precursor of the influence of Japanese fashion, reinventing the kimono, defining an extravagant wardrobe, full of references to Japanese culture, such as Kabuki theater.
+He drew inspiration from traditional crafts (especially decorative braiding), often experimenting with folds and twists to bring his unusual silhouettes to life.
+Admired by the entire “milieu” and artists, he hosted “super-shows”, which combined fashion, music, dance and sometimes welcomed more than 100,000 spectators.
+He shared his passion for the spectacle with David Bowie, whom he dressed for many years on his shows.
+“I think David felt that the energy of my creations contributed to his own energy,” he said.
+Many have been inspired by his work, starting with Nicolas Ghesquiere for Louis Vuitton, who collaborated with him in 2018 to adorn his creations with yakko faces, from Japanese theater.
+Rick Owens paid an overt homage to Kansai last year at FW 2020, notably with a striped one-legged jumpsuit with angular shoulders, which was clearly a nod to Kansai’s “Tokyo Pop” jumpsuit.
+So did Gucci’s Alessandro Michele, with bold patterns and face prints that are characteristic of Kansai’s work.

 • KAPITAL